 If you don’t see the icon, check with your Office 365 administrator that you have been assigned the right license.

 Step #3: The Selections of the Dynamics 365

 Click on the tile that represents the Dynamics 365 instance.
 It is important to note that the name of your instances will most definitely be different than what you see in the image below.
 So, make sure to choose the right instance.
 The good practices recommend using the instance ‘’Sandbox’’ to make your connection test.
 After that, simply repeat the same process in the production environment.

-Step #4: The parameters
+Step #4: The settings

 Once inside your CRM Dynamics 365, click on “Settings” and “Email Configuration.”